thinkC/storage-benchmarks/README.md

 Each benchmark will be affected by CPU speed and memory bandwidth to some extent, so generally the faster these are, the more you will be testing the underlying storage.
 The catalogue test is at least partly CPU-bound due to the cost of translating the FITS catalogue structures to Python data structures.

 The test file system should have a minimum of 100 GB of capacity for the largest test, `DP3.py`.

+A minimum of ~16 GB RAM is required for `catalogues.py` .